OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/The Queue.md

 - [[Behind the Reel - What Seems Impossible]]
 - [[Leaf-Cutter Ants Can't Digest Leaves]]
 - [[Joy and Jerry Discuss The Big Fungus]] (contains [[The Noosphere]])
+- New Call Series: Rethink the Future
+- Join Our Conversations
+- The Coming Displacement (start w ag worker shift)
 - [[On GenAI's Origins]]
 - [[GenAI Gives Us Superpowers]]
 - [[Does GenAI Obsolete Notetaking]]?